 Foredom K.5240 Woodcarving Kit

-This is among Foredom’s Complete Tool Kits that was upgraded with a new, more powerful motor and more comprehensive and versatile rotary accessory selection.
+This is among Foredom’s Complete Tool Kits upgraded with a new, more powerful motor and more comprehensive and versatile rotary accessory selection.
 Tool Kits contain everything you need to get to work.

 They take the guesswork out of product selection, offer the best value, and feature smart tool combinations for specific applications.